Critical thinking skills and the Study of Arguments

 4. Relevance: This principle underscores the need to use information directly related to the question or problem.
 Irrelevant information can lead to distractions and incorrect conclusions.

-7. Logic: Lastly, the principle of logic insists on ensuring that our reasoning is consistent and that our conclusions follow logically from our data and assumptions.
-Illogical rationale can lead to incorrect conclusions.
+7. Logic.
+Lastly, the principle of logic insists on ensuring that our reasoning is consistent and that our conclusions follow logically from our data and assumptions.
+The illogical rationale can lead to incorrect conclusions.

 How do you find an argument in critical thinking skills?